Sleep Apnea Treatment Cambridge

 Helping Our Patients Overcome Their Sleep Disorders

-Adults generally need about 7 to 9 hours of sleep each night.
-But if you have sleep apnea, then it can be very difficult to get a good night’s rest, and consequently, your quality of life and your overall health could suffer.
-Dr. Todd and Dr. Bhatt want to help make sure that you’re getting the quality slumber you deserve, which is why they provide different forms of sleep apnea treatment.
+Adults generally need between seven and nine hours of sleep each night.
+But if you have sleep apnea, then it can be very difficult to get a good night’s rest.
+Consequently, your quality of life and your overall health could suffer.
+Dr. Todd and Dr. Bhatt want to help you get the quality rest your body needs to function its best with sleep apnea treatment in Cambridge.
 Call us today to set up a consultation and find out how we can help you overcome your sleep-disordered breathing.

 What is Sleep Apnea?

-When you have sleep apnea, you experience repeated interruptions in your breathing while you’re asleep.
+When you have sleep apnea, you experience repeated interruptions in your breathing while you rest, called apneas.
 The most common form of this sleep disorder is known as obstructive sleep apnea; it often occurs as a result of the throat muscles relaxing and blocking the airway.
-Sleep apnea can easily disrupt your slumber because a pause in breathing can cause your brain to force your body to wake up briefly for air.
-These awakenings can occur multiple times during the night.
+Sleep apnea can easily disrupt your sleep because a pause in breathing can cause your brain to force your body to wake up briefly for air.
+These awakenings can occur dozens of times every night.

-Sleep apnea is associated with a number of symptoms, including loud snoring, chronic tiredness, morning headaches, memory problems, and moodiness.
+Sleep apnea is associated with a number of symptoms, including loud snoring, chronic fatigue, morning headaches, memory problems, and moodiness.

 The Dangers of Sleep Apnea